plone/volto/docs/source/configuration/environmentvariables.md

     ```

 `VOLTOCONFIG`
-    You can also provide a custom location for `volto.config.js` via an environment variable.
+    This environment variable allows you to specify a custom location for {file}`volto.config.js`.

     It can be relative to the current project or absolute.

     ```shell
     VOLTOCONFIG=../../volto.config.js yarn start
     ```
 ````